×

 If you have not spent a lot of time in Munich, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Munich can be a great investment, as the city is known for its strong economy and high quality of life.
 However, it is important to consider the cost of living in Munich, as it is one of the most expensive cities in Europe.
 Renting a home in Munich can be a more affordable option, as it allows you to enjoy the city without the long-term commitment of buying a home.
 Additionally, renting can give you the flexibility to move to a different area of the city if your needs change.
-Ultimately, the decision to buy or rent a home in Munich depends on your individual needs and financial situation," said one expat in Munich.
+Ultimately, the decision to buy or rent a home in Munich depends on your individual needs and financial situation," said one expat who made the move to Munich.

 What do I need to know when buying property in Munich?